U2654/ap01/README.md

 * RISC-V Venus Simulator

 ### Hints and tips:
 Please open the leaf directories seperately as folder so that VS code applies the correct language.
-However...
+However... do the following before.

 ### Python Examples
 - Install [Python](https://www.python.org/downloads/)